Bible Study – Come and See

 Christ Renews His Parish

-Purpose: Christ Renews His Parish (CRHP) is a spiritual renewal process which calls together the members of the parish – clergy and laity – in order to experience personal conversation and Christian community in the environment of our own parish.
-In the context of personal rebirth and parish revitalization, it is evangelization, catechesis, spiritual information, sharing, and lay ministry, as well as Christian community building.
+Purpose: WELCOME Christ Renews His Parish (CRHP) is a spiritual renewal process which calls together the members of the parish – clergy and laity – in order to experience personal conversation and Christian community in the environment of our own parish.
+In the context of personal rebirth and parish revitalization, it is evangelization, catechesis, spiritual information, sharing, lay ministry, and Christian community- building.
 CRHP is centered around retreats given BY men and women of the parish FOR men and women of the parish.

 Focolare